 We cordially invite you to visit the Duplin County Veterans’ Museum on any Thursday or Friday afternoon.
 If that is not convenient, just call the museum and make an appointment to visit when it is convenient.
 We are only too happy to let you share the wealth that is present in this museum.

-The Board of Directors of the Duplin County Veterans Memorial Museum invites you to participate in the 2015 Annual Fundraising Campaign for the maintenance and operation of the museum.
+The Board of Directors of the Duplin County Veterans Memorial Museum invites you to help support the museum for the maintenance and operation of the museum.

 All donations, large or small will be greatly appreciated, and they can be made by individuals, businesses, or corporations.
 All donations are tax deductible, and donors have the option of making a donation in honor or in memory of a veteran.